pingcap/docs-cn/transaction-overview.md

 ```

 All of the above three statements are used to start a transaction with the same effect.
 You can explicitly start a new transaction by executing one of these statements.
 If the current session is in the process of a transaction when one of these statements is executed, TiDB automatically commits the current transaction before starting a new transaction.

+> **Note:**
+>
+> Unlike MySQL, TiDB takes a snapshot of the current database after executing the statements above.
+MySQL's `BEGIN` and `START TRANSACTION` take a snapshot after executing the first `SELECT` statement (not `SELECT FOR UPDATE`) that reads data from InnoDB after a transaction is started. `START TRANSACTION WITH CONSISTENT SNAPSHOT` takes a snapshot during the execution of the statement.
+As a result, `BEGIN`, `START TRANSACTION`, and `START TRANSACTION WITH CONSISTENT SNAPSHOT` are equivalent to `START TRANSACTION WITH CONSISTENT SNAPSHOT` in MySQL.

 ### `COMMIT`